Christlieger

-Christlieger is the name of the only island in the Königssee.
+Christlieger is the name of the only island in the Königssee lake in Bavaria, Germany.
 It is located near the northern end of the lake, at 47°35′08″N 12°59′17″E. It is also called Johannesinsel (John's Island or St. John's), after the marble statue of John of Nepomuk that was erected on the island in 1711.

 The island is 61 meters long north-south and up to 26 meters wide, with an area of 1260 square meters (0.31 acres).
 On the eastern side, small boats can land, but not the passenger boats going to St. Bartholomä.

 The island is part of the municipality of Schönau am Königssee.
-The land is owned by Bavaria.
+The land is owned by the Free State of Bavaria.

 Statue

-A well-known monument on the island is the statue of John of Nepomuk, patron of against the dangers of the water.
+A well-known monument on the island is the statue of John of Nepomuk, patron saint protector from floods and drowning.
 The statue is about 180 cm high and made of marble.
 It stands on a hill in the northern portion of the island, on top of a pedestal about two meters high.
 The statue was erected in 1711 and donated by Johann Anton Zeitlmayer, director of chancellery and land judge of the Berchtesgaden Provostry, after all four passengers involved in a boat accident had been rescued.
 Since the erection of this statue, the island has also been called Johannesinsel (John's island or St. John's).
 It is believed that previously a statue of Apostle Bartholomew was at this location.

 Platform

 The platform on which the pedestal of the statue rests is enclosed by balustrades, and stairs lead to it from north and south.
 On the eastern side, the platform is supported by a brick wall that has two marble boards attached to it, with the inscriptions referring to the erection of the statue in 1711 and to its renovation in 1811.
 In front of the wall are two small stone pyramids.
 Their history and meaning is unknown.
 Next to this part of the island is the boat landing place.
-At the southern end of the island, a third stone pyramid has been established in the course of the renovation starting in 1810.
+At the southern end of the island, a third stone pyramid was built in the course of the renovation starting in 1810.

 Grotto

 Under the platform is a grotto, which is accessible through an iron gate from the west.
-The grotto has square floor plan, and the side panels have two niches each.
-At the rear wall a fountain made of red marble, dated late 16th century.
-It is unknown whether the grotto already existed in 1711, or when the well was erected.
+The grotto has a square floor plan, and the side panels have two niches each.
+At the rear wall is a fountain made of red marble, dated to the late 16th century.
+It is unknown whether the grotto already existed in 1711, or when the well was constructed.